 The final thing you may wish to consider are more experimental products that are not so well researched but an interesting idea nonetheless.
 Transdermal (through the skin) magnesium application has been used for decades for muscle recovery in the shape of Epsom salt baths and, more recently, high concentration magnesium oil that’s rubbed directly onto the muscles.
 The theory here is that magnesium is necessary for proper muscle contractions and is thus depleted during hard exercise.
 This of course needs to be replaced, and the best way to replace it is to do so directly to the areas used in training, as opposed to simply taking an oral supplement that needs to pass through the digestive tract.
 In this way the oils/bath salts work like a cream, seeping in through the pores and being transported to the local blood flow.
 While the research in this area is thin to say the least, for generations users of magnesium oil have sworn by its ability to attenuate soreness and cramping,

-and so we produced AWESOME RECOVERY SPRAY.
+and so we produced Awesome recovery spray.
 It’s in a black bottle because it’s the ‘black sheep’ of our product line – it’s not well researched – but we stand by it, as do those who have written us glowing testimonials about its efficacy.
-It’s certainly always proved popular with our customers, so if you’re looking to try something different give this one a shot!
+It’s certainly always proved popular with our customers.
+However, this is currently out of stock.

 As with Phase 2, phase 3 is made easier and more cost effective here at Awesome Supplements with performance bundles, making it both easy to choose based on your goal, all while saving money.
 Check out our performance bundles.